cvetomir-todorov/CecoChat/docs/design-clients.md

 ![Clients](images/cecochat-05-clients.png)

+Clients use the BFF for the following operations:
+* Create a new session which returns a session ID, access token, messaging server ID based on the supplied credentials.
+This is the only operation that is not authorized.
+* Get user chats returns all the chats for a user which have a message newer than a specified timestamp.
+* Get chat messages returns all messages and reactions to them for a given chat which are older than a specified timestamp.

 Because of the messaging servers state each client needs to be connected to the correct messaging server.
 This problem could be solved via a load balancer which extracts the user ID from the client's access token.
 This is an operation which would require an additional decryption and application load-balancing for every message.
-Instead the connect server is used to find out which the messaging server is.
+Instead the BFF service is used to find out which the correct messaging server is.
 This happens only once and the clients use that address to connect directly to their messaging server.
 There are operational issues with this approach but the additional application load-balancing and decryption is avoided.

-A client's way of being consistent with the latest messages is to start listening for new ones from the messaging server first.
-After than the client can query the history service using the current date until it decides it has caught up by checking the date of the oldest returned message.
-Additionally, each client can explore a dialog with a certain user in the same manner using the second query supported by the history database.
+A client's way of being consistent with the latest messages is:
+* Start listening for new messages from the messaging server first.
+* Query the chats for its user.
+* Query the messages for a given chat.

 In order to handle duplicate messages which could be already present in the client's local database each message has a unique ID used for deduplication.